PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 The Achievement and Virtual Good Script Data that we retrieved earlier, will be passed onto the Handlebars quadrant, where we can manipulate our GSML based on it.

 At the bottom of the GSML, we use Handlebars helpers (*if*, *each* and *unless*) to dynamically update the query display.
-The Handlebars code checks if an Achievement, Virtual Good, Segment exists and if so, iterates through each of them whilst refreshing the rendering of the GSML.
+The Handlebars code checks if an Achievement, Virtual Good, or Segment exists and if so, iterates through each of them whilst refreshing the rendering of the GSML.

 *6.* Save the changes to the *user_query* Snippet and select Preview ![play](/img/fa/play.png).